stuarthayhurst/argon-icon-theme/docs/DESIGN_GUIDELINES.md

  - Basic colours are defined here, which should be used when appropriate
  - Shadow usage is also defined here, when to use it and the strength of the shadow
  - Any text used should be converted from text to a path
+   - Cantarell should be used, except in specific edge cases

 ## Templates:
  - Templates for icons can be found in `guides/`